upenn-libraries/apotheca/README.md

 For information about the Rails application, see the [README](/rails_app/README.md) in the Rails application root.
 This includes information about running the test suite, performing harvesting, development styleguide and general application information.

 #### Minio
 In development, Minio is used to mimic S3-compatible object storage.
-In staging/production, the application will use an external service like AWS S3, Wasabi, etc.
+In staging/production, the application will use an external services like AWS S3 and Wasabi.

 The Minio API is available at [http://minio-dev.library.upenn.edu](http://minio-dev.library.upenn.edu).